Share

 Now, let’s learn about ETFs in detail,

-– ETFs are Exchange Traded Funds that are traded on stock exchanges like any other stock.
+– To start investing in ETFs, first, let us understand what’s an ETF.
+ETFs are Exchange Traded Funds that are traded on stock exchanges like any other stock.

-– Exchanged Traded Funds are generally passively managed funds i.e. ETFs track a particular index and try to mirror the returns of the same index subject to tracking error (Tracking error is the difference in the actual performance of ETF and the performance of the index it is tracking)
+– There are various types of Exchanged Traded Funds, generally passively managed funds i.e. ETFs track a particular index and try to mirror the returns of the same index subject to tracking error (Tracking error is the difference in the actual performance of ETF and the performance of the index it is tracking)

-– ETFs also offers diversification like mutual funds as various stocks are listed on that index.
+–Advantages of ETFs include diversification like mutual funds as various stocks are listed on that index.

 – ETFs share the features of mutual funds as well as stocks such as they are similar to index funds and are listed on stock exchanges and can be traded like any other stock.